VM UK PLC Group Tax Strategy 2021

 and will not:

-The Senior Accounting Officer (a role held by the Group CFO) undertakes an annual review to allow confirmation to HMRC that the Group has in place appropriate tax accounting arrangements to allow its tax liabilities to be calculated correctly.
+The Senior Accounting Officer (a role held by the CFO) undertakes an annual review to allow confirmation to HMRC that the Group has in place appropriate tax accounting arrangements to allow its tax liabilities to be calculated correctly.

 Strategic tax objectives